-After your AQUA-DUCT calculations will finish (that could take a while) you'll get some files which stores results from each stage of analysis:
+After your AQUA-DUCT calculations finish (that could take a while) you'll get some files which stores results from each stage of analysis:

-- dump files (1 traceable residues data.dump, 2 raw paths data.dump, 3 separate paths data.dump and 4 inlets clustering.dump) containing the essential data for further AQUA-DUCT analysis steps, - 5\analysis\results.txt and 5 analysis results.txt.csv files that contains all important data from the analysis, - 6 visualize results.py and 6 analysis results.tar.gz files to prepare your visualization.
+- dump files (1 traceable residues data.dump, 2 raw paths data.dump, 3 separate paths data.dump and 4 inlets clustering.dump) containing the essential data for further AQUA-DUCT analysis steps, - 5 analysis results.txt and 5 analysis results.txt.csv files that contains all important data from the analysis, - 6_visualize_results.py and 6_analysis_results.tar.gz files to prepare your visualization.

-The most important for us is now the file for visualization.
+The most important for us now is the file for visualization.
 AQUA-DUCT uses PyMOL (so make sure you have it installed!) for visualizing the results.
 The easiest way to preview your results is to use the 6 visualize results.py script.